-- Art.
-1. Tournament Committee.
-All tournaments should have a tournament committee designated before the start of competition.
-This committee should consist of at least three members and should have the following minimum duties: - a.
-Administration of the tournament; - b.
-Arbitration of all non-match-related disputes; - Designation of the official mat-side video review system and the rounds in which it will be used; - d.
-Consideration of extenuating circumstances relating to tournament operations; and - e.
-Immediately addressing sportsmanship violations by competitors and team personnel. - Art.
+Art.
 2. Non-Adherence to Tournament Rules.
-All team advancement and individual advancement tournaments, including open tournaments, shall follow all NCAA rules and requirements listed in the NCAA Wrestling Rules Book.
-Any tournament found not following the rules and requirements will be excluded as an NCAA-registered event in the NWCA OPC system for the subsequent season.
-If the tournament is held without being an NCAA-registered event, its results will not count on the Individual Season Record Form and will not be calculated for NCAA Championship selection purposes. - Art.
-3. Tournament Registration and Results.
-Directors of individual advancement tournaments shall register the tournament(s) in the NWCA OPC system by midnight Sept.
-1 of each year in order for the results to count on the Individual
+All team-advancement and individual-advancement tournaments, pool/round-robin events and open tournaments, shall follow all NCAA rules and requirements listed in the NCAA Wrestling Rules Book.
+Any event found not following the rules and requirements will be excluded as an NCAA-registered event in the Trackwrestling system for the subsequent season.
+If the event is held without being an NCAA-registered event, its results will not count on the Individual Season Record Form in the Trackwrestling system and will not be calculated for NCAA championship selection purposes.

-Season Record Form.
-It shall be the responsibility of the tournament director to enter all of the tournament's match results into the NWCA OPC system.
+Art.3.
+Tournament Registration and Results.
+Directors of individual-advancement tournaments and pool/round-robin events shall register the event(s) in the Trackwrestling system by midnight Sept.
+1 of each year in order for the results to count on the Individual Season Record Form.
+It shall be the responsibility of the event director to enter all of the match results into the Trackwrestling system.

-- Art.
+Art.
 4. Prospective Student-Athlete Participation.
-NCAA institutions may hold open events that include prospective student-athletes per NCAA Bylaw 13.11.3.1; however, results from matches competed against prospective student-athletes shall not be placed on Individual Season Record Forms and will not be used in calculations for NCAA championship selection purposes. - Art.
+NCAA institutions may hold open events that include prospective student-athletes per NCAA Bylaw 13.11.3.1; however, results from matches competed against prospective student-athletes shall not be placed on Individual Season Record Forms in the Trackwrestling system and will not be used in calculations for NCAA championship selection purposes.

+Art.
 5. Daily Match Limit.
 Wrestlers shall not compete in more than six matches in one competition day.
 Forfeits and medical forfeits do not count into the six-match limitation; all other matches, including injury defaults, shall count into the total.
-Any match not contested because of the match limit shall be listed on the bracket as no contest (NC) and not count as either a win or loss for either competitor and shall not be placed on the Individual Season Record Form.
-See Rule 4.8.1 for scoring team points for matches not contested because of a daily match limit. - Art.
-6. Tournament Verification of Entries.
-Tournament hosts may establish a deadline for verification of all event entries.
-Individual or team entry for tournament competition becomes official at the publicized registration date and time.
-Failure to verify entries by the deadline established by the event host shall result in disqualification of those entrants from the tournament.
+Any match not contested because of the match limit shall be listed on the bracket as no contest (NC) and not count as either a win or loss for either competitor and shall not be placed on the Individual Season Record Form in the Trackwrestling system.
+See Rule 4.8.1 for scoring team points for matches not contested because of a daily match limit.

+Art.
+6. Tournament or Pool/Round-Robin Verification of Entries.
+Event hosts may establish a deadline for verification of all event entries.
+Individual or team entry for event competition becomes official at the publicized registration date and time.
+Failure to verify entries by the deadline established by the event host shall result in disqualification of those entrants from the event.
 Verified entrants failing to make their weight classification shall not be allowed to participate in another weight classification.